 When you struggle to retrieve information, you create stronger neural pathways.
 This "desirable difficulty" makes the memory more durable than passive review.

-The Science: Research by Henry Roediger and Jeffrey Karpicke demonstrates that testing yourself (retrieval) is more effective than studying the same material multiple times.
+The Science: Research by Roediger and Karpicke (2006) demonstrates that testing yourself (retrieval) is more effective than studying the same material multiple times.
 Every successful recall strengthens the memory trace.

 1. Flashcard Self-Testing